TammyGirl2015/Quizzed/README.md

 ## FEATURES

 ### SITE WIDE
+* Logo
+  * The logo is an image of a brain which goes hand in hand with the subject of general knowledge.
+Quizzes are in my opinion, brain games.
+The logo appears at the top, center of the page and is shown across all 3 pages.

 * Navigation Menu
   * Contains links to the Home, Game Area and Form pages.
 It is responsive on all devices.